Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Introduction

 These initial works prompt a number of vital follow-up questions related to the architectural choices that are required to succeed in arbitrary RL environments with a quantum Q-learning agent.
-We address these questions in form of our main contributions as follows: first, we propose a VQA to solve discrete- and continuous-state RL environments and explain the intricate relationship between the environment's specification and the requirements on the readout operators of the quantum model.
+We address these questions in form of our main contributions as follows: first, we propose a VQA which can encode states of discrete and continuous RL environments and explain the intricate relationship between the environment's specification and the requirements on the readout operators of the quantum model.
 We show how a quantum Q-learning agent only succeeds if these requirements are met.
 Second, to enable the model to match the environment's requirements on the range of output values, we make this range itself trainable by introducing additional weights on the model outputs.
-We show how the necessity of these weights can be inferred from the range that the optimal Q-values can take in an environment.
+We show how the necessity of these weights can be inferred from the range that the optimal Q-values take in an environment.
 Third, we study the performance of our model on two benchmark environments from the OpenAI Gym \cite{brockman2016openai}, Frozen Lake and Cart Pole.
 For the continuous-state Cart Pole environment, we also study a number of data encoding methods and illustrate the benefit of previously introduced techniques to increase quantum model expressivity, like data re-uploading \cite{perez2020data} or trainable weights on the input data \cite{perez2020data,jerbi2021variational}.
 Additionally, the state space dimension of both environments is small enough so that inputs can be directly encoded into the quantum model without the use of a dimensionality reduction technique.
 This makes it possible to directly compare our model to a NN performing the same type of Q-learning algorithm to evaluate its performance.
-Specifically, we compare our results on the Cart Pole environment to those of a classical NN, and find that our model is competitive with the classical model.
-Our model produces agents which solve the environment with roughly one-third of the parameters required by a NN, where we compare configurations that need a similar number of episodes to reach this goal.
-Finally, we briefly discuss the recent results demonstrating a classical/quantum separation in RL with policy gradients \cite{jerbi2021variational}, and show how those results can be adapted to prove the existence of environments where the learning of optimal Q-functions can only be achieved by quantum agents, barring some widely-believed complexity-theoretic assumptions.
+Specifically, we perform an in-depth comparison of the performance of PQCs and NNs with varying numbers of parameters on the Cart Pole environment.
+We show that recent results in classical deep Q-learning also apply to the case when a PQC is used as the function approximator, namely that increasing the number of parameters is only beneficial up to some point \cite{ota2021training}.
+After this, learning becomes increasingly unstable for both PQCs and NNs.
+As an empirical comparison between PQCs and NNs can only give us insight into model performance on the specific environments we study, we also explain when recent separation results for policy gradient RL between classical and quantum agents \cite{jerbi2021variational} also hold in the Q-learning setting for restricted families of environments.